 np

-The array object in NumPy is called ndarray
+The array object in NumPy is called ndarray.
+It provides

 a lot of supporting functions that make working with arrays fast and